ChaoLi977/DeepMitosis/DeepDetection/README.md

 ```

 ### Test:
+You can download the pre-computed DeepDet models using the `$DeepDetection/output/final_git/fetch_deepdetect_model` file.

-The test on MITOSIS 2012 dataset.
-Output is written underneath `DeepDetection/output`.
+Run the detector on MITOSIS 2012 dataset.
+Output is written underneath `$DeepDetection/output`.

 ```Shell
 cd $DeepDetection